michelled/weavly.org/src/activities/goal-based-sequences.md

 ## Steps

-* Select the "Jungle Safari" activity link above.
+* Select the "Adventures in the Savannah" activity link above.
 * Choose an animal you want to visit.
 * Use a combination of different action blocks to build a program to move your Jeep on the grid and reach your selected animal.
 * As you build your program, remember that you cannot go over the trees, the bushes, and the pond.
 And you have to stay away from the crocodiles.